 You are driving home from a bar or restaurant after having a few drinks with your friends.
 Red and blue lights begin flashing behind you, and you hear a police siren.
 A cop is pulling you over for a traffic stop, and you do not know what to do.

-You have certain rights and protections when it comes to traffic stops in Lawrenceburg and the rest of Indiana.
+You have certain rights and protections when it comes to traffic stops in Indiana, Ohio and Kentucky.
 So, what should you do if you are pulled over by a cop?

 Invoke Your Right To Remain Silent

 Some people believe that they can talk their way out of a ticket or an arrest, but this is a major misconception.
 Many people inadvertently incriminate themselves when speaking to police officers.
 As soon as you begin speaking, cops can use your words to build a criminal case against you.
 Tell the officer that you are invoking your right to remain silent.

 Beware Of Breathalyzers, Field Sobriety Tests And Blood Tests

 The officer might ask you to take a Breathalyzer, perform field sobriety tests and submit a blood sample.
 Here are your rights regarding each one: